timboettiger/action-replay-mk-iii/README.md

 - `Eek!
 The Cat` is listed in the cheat code database mistakenly as `Sky Cat`.
 - `Rampart` is listed mistakenly as `Ramparts`.
 - The [cheat codes for `Street Racer`](./ui/cheats/170b-codes-street-racer-4.png) are labeled mistakenly as `No Description`.
-- Some games are listed with their Japanese or European name, but not marked with "`JAP`" or "`EU`" as other games are.
-This leaves the version unclear:
+- Some games are listed under their Japanese or European titles but aren't marked with "`JAP`" or "`EU`" as others are.
+As a result, it's unclear which version the listed cheat codes apply to.
   - `Contra Spirits` (JAP) = `Contra III: The Alien Wars` (US)
   - `Dead Dance` (JAP) = `Tuff E Nuff` (US)
   - `Super SWIV` (JAP) = `Firepower 2000` (US)